vcr/vcr/DEVELOPMENT.md

   0. Run `bundle exec rake release`
   0. Grab a drink

-Ancillary 1: We also have a thing called Relish, which I dislike immensley, but many people desire.
+Ancillary 1: We also have a thing called Relish, which I dislike immensely, but many people desire.
 It's on the last legs.
 You push the new relish documentation via `bundle exec rake relish`.
 I wish you the best of luck.

 Ancillary 2: At your leasure make a Release on Github with the changelog differences.
 It's very helpful for many people.